-Students may demonstrate competency using one of the three methods described below.
+Students may demonstrate competency using one of the three methods described below:

+The student's skills may be assessed as proficient by the high school counselor using the following criteria:

+Maturity:

-- The student's skills may be assessed as proficient by the high school counselor using the following criteria: - A. Maturity - Demonstrates self-advocacy and communication of needs - Completes successful transition into junior or senior year of high school
+- Demonstrates self-advocacy and communication of needs - Completes successful transition into junior or senior year of high school - Successfully manages academic, work, extracurricular, and other commitments - Takes responsibility for their learning and success

-- Successfully manages academic, work, extracurricular, and other commitments - Takes responsibility for their learning and success - B. Academic skills or standing: - · Satisfactory attendance record - Successfully completes related high school coursework - Completes all assignments by due date, including assigned readings - Demonstrates self-motivation as a learner - Applies classroom learning to real-life cases, observations, and service learning - Has a minimum cumulative GPA of 2.0 - C. Personal traits/dispositions: - Demonstrates respect for others - · Exhibits intellectual curiosity and openness to new ideas - Works well as part of a team - Demonstrates honesty and ethical decision-making - Willingness to devote approximately 6-9 hours each week outside of class to study, review and prepare for coursework - The student's coursework may be assessed as proficient by the high school counselor or team of faculty/staff using a related coursework portfolio. - The student must demonstrate proficiency in Reading, Mathematics, and Science using one approved measure from each content area below - A. Reading and Writing
+Academic skills or standing:

+- Satisfactory attendance record - Successfully completes related high school coursework - Completes all assignments by due date, including assigned readings - Demonstrates self-motivation as a learner - Applies classroom learning to real-life cases, observations, and service learning - Has a minimum cumulative GPA of 2.0

+Personal traits/dispositions:

+- Demonstrates respect for others - Exhibits intellectual curiosity and openness to new ideas - Works well as part of a team - Demonstrates honesty and ethical decision-making - Willingness to devote approximately 6-9 hours each week outside of class to study, review, and prepare for coursework.

+The student's coursework may be assessed as proficient by the high school counselor or team of faculty/staff using a related coursework portfolio.

+The student must demonstrate proficiency in Reading, Mathematics, and Science using one approved measure from each content area below

+Reading and Writing

-Proficient on ISASP
+- Proficient on ISASP

-Next Generation Accuplacer Reading 239 ≥, or
+- Next Generation Accuplacer Reading 239+, or

-ACT Reading score of 19 ≥, or
+- ACT Reading score of 19+, or

-ACT English score of 16 ≥, or
+- ACT English score of 16+, or

-SAT Reading score of $271 \ge$, or
+- SAT Reading score of 272+, or

-SAT Writing score of $400 \ge$, or
+- SAT Writing score of 400+, or

-New SAT Writing score of $23 \ge$, or
+- New SAT Writing Score of 23+, or

-MAP Reading RIT score in the 41st percentile or higher
+- MAP Reading RIT score in the 41st percentile or higher

-B. Mathematics
+Mathematics

-Proficient on ISASP
+- Proficient on ISASP

-Next Generation Accuplacer Mathematics of 225 ≥, or
+- Next Generation Accuplacer Mathematics of 225+, or

-Next Generation Accuplacer College Math of 290 ≥, or
+- Next Generation Accuplacer College Math of 290+, or

-Accuplacer College Math of 45 ≥, or
+- Accuplacer College Math of 45+, or

-Accuplacer Elementary Algebra of 110 ≥, or
+- Accuplacer Elementary Algebra of 110+, or

-SAT Mathematics score of 500 ≥, or
+- SAT Mathematics score of 500+, or

-New SAT Math score of 530 ≥, or
+- New SAT Math score of 530+, or

-ACT Math of $21 \ge$, or
+- ACT Math of 21+, or

-MAP Mathematics RIT score equivalent to the 41st percentile or higher
+- MAP Mathematics RIT score in the 41st percentile or higher

-C. Science
+Science

-Proficient on ISASP
+- Proficient on ISASP

-ACT Science 18 or higher, or
+- ACT Science of 18+, or

-A grade of "C" or better in General Biology
+- A grade of "C" or better in General Biology

-Post-Secondary Enrollment Option
+Post Secondary Enrollment Option

 Ninth and tenth grade students who have been identified by the school district as gifted and talented, and eligible eleventh and twelfth grade students, may utilize the Post-Secondary Enrollment Option (PSEO) program.
-To qualify, a course must be a nonsectarian, credit-bearing course that leads to a degree, and in the areas of: mathematics, science, social sciences, humanities or career and technical education A course is not eligible for PSEO if a comparable course is offered by the school district.
-In addition, courses at a community college with which the district has a concurrent enrollment agreement are not eligible for PSEO.
-Students shall not be charged for tuition, textbooks, materials or fees related to a PSEO course with the exception of equipment that becomes the property of the student.
-The school district shall reimburse the postsecondary institution for tuition and other expenses for each PSEO course up to \$250.
+To qualify, a course must be a nonsectarian, credit-bearing course that leads to a degree, and in the areas of: mathematics, science, social sciences, humanities, or career and technical education.
+A course is not eligible for PSEO if a comparable course is offered by the school district.
+In addition. courses at a community college with which the district has a concurrent enrollment agreement are not eligible for PSEO.
+Students shall not be charged for tuition, textbooks, materials, or fees related to a PSEO course with the exception of equipment that becomes the property of the student.
+The school district shall reimburse the post-secondary institution for tuition and other expenses for each PSEO course up to \$250.
 Students who fail a PSEO course or fail to receive credit in the course must reimburse the school district for all costs directly related to the course.
 Students who successfully complete a PSEO course, as determined by the postsecondary institution, shall receive postsecondary credit and high school credit.